aptoivonen/aleksi-css-framework/README.md

 <h1 align="center">Aleksi CSS Framework</h3>

 <p align="center">
-  Aleksi CSS framework is a minimal grid-based CSS framework.
+  Aleksi CSS framework is a minimal grid-based CSS framework based on Bootstrap.
+It uses CSS Grid instead of Flexbox for laying out the grid.
 </p>

 ## Table of Contents